zdyxry/LeetCode/README.md

 - [x] 0930 Binary Subarrays With Sum
 - [x] 0954 Array of Doubled Pairs
 - [x] 0974 Subarray Sums Divisible by K
+- [x] 1418 Display Table of Food Orders in a Restaurant

 ## String